sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-05_the-encounter-with-the-pashanda-s-of-the-nastika-mata.md

 +++
-title = "The encounter with the pAShaNDa-s of the nAstIkaxa0mata"
+title = "The encounter with the pAShaNDa-s of the nAstIka mata"

 +++
 With the due assent I decided to narrate the account of